ybachman/Tic-Tac-Toe/README.md

 Upon startup, users may create an account, login to an existing account, or play as a guest.
 If played as a guest, no record of wins, losses, and draws will be kept.

 If played with an account, a record will be kept in a file for the number of wins, losses, and draws.
 Accounts continue to exist outside of program runtime, with account details stored in the "users.txt" file.
-Account records in the file are stored in this format:
+Account records in the file are stored in the following format:

 First line: Total number of registered users (So far, 5)<br>
 Username<br>